BusolaAM/alx-interview/0x06-starwars_api/README.md

-# This README file is for the  project.
+# This README file is for the 0x06.
+Star Wars API project.
 In this folder you will fing the following files

 Install Node 10